 The $18.5 million START (School Tafe Alliance for Regional Training) Training Centre located Frankston Victoria is one of the largest trade training centres in Australia.

-It is a purpose built centre with learning spaces for trade based qualifications including painting, welding, carpentry and other similar subjects.
+It is a purpose built centre with learning spaces for trade-based qualifications including painting, welding, carpentry and other similar subjects.

-Maximisation of natural ventilation throughout the whole building was a key objective for the building’s architect Gray Puksand and therefore Safetyline Jalousie’s motorised, glazed louvre windows were the obvious choice.
+Maximisation of natural ventilation throughout the whole building was a key objective for the building’s architect Gray Puksand and therefore Safetyline Jalousie’s motorised, double glazed louvre windows were the obvious choice.

 In addition to the overall ventilation properties provided by Safetyline Jalousie louvre windows, efficient and effective ventilation was especially critical in the workshop rooms.